snhilde/statusbar3/README.md

 ### Disk routine ###
 The first value is the path to the mounted filesystem for which you want to display disk usage.
-The second value is the name you want displayed for it.
+The second value is the name you want it displayed as.
 ```
 	{ "/"    , "root" }
 	{ "/home", "home" }